 16. UE1 performs a Ranging/Sidelink positioning procedure among UEs 1 to n (or the indicated downselection thereof) in which UEs obtain Sidelink location measurements and UEs 2 to n (or the indicated downselection thereof) transfer their Sidelink location measurements to UE 1.
+If step 15 doesn’t indicate UE based Sidelink Positioning, the in-coverage UE(s) may transfer their Sidelink location measurements to LMF using supplementary service messages with embedded SLPP container(s) as specified in TS 38.355 [47].
 If scheduled location time is received at step 15, Sidelink positioning/ranging is performed at the scheduled location time.
 This procedure is specified in TS 38.355 [47].